-Prerequisites: Enrollment in the Medical Laboratory Technology program and MLT-126
+Prerequisites: MLT 116 and MLT 126

 This course introduces the blood group systems and their applications in transfusion medicine.
 Emphasis is placed on blood bank techniques including blood grouping and typing, pre-transfusion testing, donor selection and processing, and blood component preparation and therapy.
 Upon completion, students should be able to demonstrate theoretical comprehension and application in performing/interpreting routine blood bank procedures and recognizing/resolving common problems.